wish899/pinpongrobots/README.md

 ## Trajectory Generation

 We implement our line trajectory generation in bouncing_ball.py.
 In it, we take the last recorded position and velocity of the ball as it left the wall and predict the position of the ball when it reaches a position close to the robot.
 Here, we just use a linear approximation for the equation.

+## Other files that we did not end up using in the project
+We had an example file, camTest.py to see how we can get the vision sensor data through the remoteAPI.
+However, we ended up not using the vision sensor as we realized that the proximity sensor was enough

+threading_example.py contains code written by Vishal and Yu-Hsuan Chang, which they used for their IoT project.
+The code is not actually used in the project, but we used this as a starting point for our threading

+project_vish.ttt contains the file that Vishal used for initial simulation testing.